WMCN-TV: History

 On December 4, 2014, voluntary assignment of the station's license was changed from Lenfest Broadcasting, LLC to WMCN License Holdings, LLC, which had exactly the same ownership structure as Lenfest.

 In the fall of 2016, WMCN added programming from Newsmax TV during the 4–6 p.m. and 8–9 p.m. hours, as well as nightly broadcasts of the Cowtown Rodeo and motorsports newsmagazine Raceline TV, plus the weekly Ring of Honor Wrestling series.

 In the Federal Communications Commission (FCC)'s incentive auction, WMCN-TV sold its spectrum for $63,144,027 and indicated that it would enter into a post-auction channel sharing agreement.
 On July 14, 2017, NRJ TV, owner of WPHY-CD, agreed to purchase WMCN for $6 million; on July 24, 2017, it assigned its right to acquire the station to WRNN-TV Associates in a deal not filed with the FCC until December.
 On February 14, 2018, WMCN entered into a channel sharing agreement with PBS member station WHYY-TV (channel 12); as the WHYY-TV signal does not reach Atlantic City, WMCN has changed its city of license to Princeton, New Jersey.

 As a result of the 2017 RNN acquisition, WMCN began simulcasting the programming of its parent company's primary station, New York-based WRNN, thus extending its coverage into the Delaware Valley.

 On May 20, 2021, RNN and iMedia Brands announced an agreement to affiliate most of RNN's television stations (including WMCN) with home shopping network ShopHQ.
 WMCN began carrying ShopHQ programming on June 28, 2021.

-In August 2023, WMCN ceased carrying ShopHQ and replaced it with Shop LC.
+On August 25, 2023, WMCN ceased carrying ShopHQ and replaced it with Shop LC.
+On July 1, 2024, WMCN replaced Shop LC with infomercials.